Humpback anglerfish: Feeding behavior

-M. johnsonii females have large mouths filled with sharp teeth and huge stomachs that make them capable of eating nearly everything they encounter.
+M. johnsonii females have large mouths filled with sharp teeth and large stomachs that make them capable of eating nearly everything they encounter.
 Their stomachs are highly distensible and expand easily, allowing them to consume meals weighing more than themselves.
 One M. johnsonii individual weighing 8.8 grams was retrieved using a trawl, and the specimen was found to have three snipe eels totaling 12.3 grams in its stomach.

 Since only 5% of nutrition produced by the photic zone in the open passes down to the deep ocean, there is not much food available in the deep sea.
 M. johnsonii are ambush predators, meaning that they use a sit-and-wait predation strategy.
 Individuals of M. johnsonii have a low metabolic rate, even compared to organisms living at similar depths.
 To test this, experimenters used a trawl to retrieve eight M. johnsonii individuals, all with empty stomachs.
 The fish were kept alive in a laboratory and their aerobic metabolisms were measured.
 Researchers found that M. johnsonii is able to regulate its aerobic metabolism by adjusting its oxygen consumption, allowing it to live in hypoxic or anaerobic conditions for long periods of time.

 Females use the bulbous esca as a bioluminescent lure to attract prey.
 The bioluminescence of M. johnsonii is caused by symbiont Enterovibrio escacola bacteria on the esca.
 It was originally thought that E. escacola was an obligate symbiont of its host because its genome was reduced about 50% compared to an average free-living bacterium.
 Through genetic analysis and experimentation, it was determined that E. escacola and M. johnsonii are facultatively symbiotic, meaning that they can survive without each other when necessary.